Email Address: martin.law [at] mrc-bsu.cam.ac.uk

 Other Research Theme Collaborations: DART ESH COLD

-My work involves a mixture of application and methodology that typifies the work of the Biostatistics Unit: I monitor and analyse data from clinical trials, and the aim of these trials is to evaluate the efficacy of antibiotics in treating chronic obstructive pulmonary disease.
-From these trials, opportunities arise to improve the analysis of the data through novel methodology, or through novel application of existing methodology.
-Examples include improving treatment effect estimates when data are episodic by taking into account periods when an episode is in progress; analysing drug resistance in bacteria as a continuous, rather than dichotomous, variable, and applying informative censoring methodology to time to event data.I recently published some work on methodology and associated software to create residual plots for censored data.In 2015, I have been using simulation studies to compare different approaches to meta-analysis with dichotomous event outcomes.
-I am also examining other aspects of meta-analysis -- for example, Hartung-Knapp modification.
+My previous research role involved a mixture of application and methodology that typifies the work of the Biostatistics Unit: Monitoring and analyse data from clinical trials, where the aim of these trials was to evaluate the efficacy of antibiotics in treating chronic obstructive pulmonary disease.
+From these trials, opportunities arose to improve the analysis of the data through novel methodology, or through novel application of existing methodology.
+Examples include improving treatment effect estimates when data are episodic by taking into account periods when an episode is in progress; analysing drug resistance in bacteria as a continuous, rather than dichotomous, variable, and applying informative censoring methodology to time to event data.I am currently undertaking a PhD in the Unit, examining "m of n" Phase II trials and Simon's two-stage design.

 Selected PapersMartin Law, Dan Jackson (2015)Residual plots for linear regression models with censored outcome data: A refined method for visualising residual uncertainty.

 Communications in Statistics - Simulation and Computation : To appear

 Simon E. Brill, Martin Law, Ethaar El-Emir, James P Allinson, Victoria Maddox, Irwin Nazareth, John R Hurst, Gavin C Donaldson, Timothy D Mchugh, Peter M A Calverley.
 Michael J Sweeting, Jadwiga A Wedzicha (2015)Effects of different antibiotic classes on airway bacteria in stable COPD: a randomised controlled trial.